apsara-stack/terraform-provider-apsarastack/website/docs/r/oss_bucket.html.markdown

 page_title: "Apsarastack: apsarastack_oss_bucket"
 sidebar_current: "docs-apsarastack-resource-oss-bucket"
 description: |-
-  Provides a resource to create a oss bucket.
+  Provides a resource to create an oss bucket.
 ---

 # apsarastack\_oss\_bucket

-Provides a resource to create a oss bucket and set its attribution.
+Provides a resource to create an oss bucket and set its attribution.

 -> **NOTE:** The bucket namespace is shared by all users of the OSS system.
 Please set bucket name as unique as possible.